arturogalofre/NewEnglandGrid_OtageAnalysis/README.md

 ## Introduction

 Welcome to the New England Grid Outage Analysis repository!
-This project showcases my expertise in data analysis and handling, particularly in the context of analyzing the resilience of the New England grid.
+This project focuses on data analysis and handling, particularly in the context of analyzing the resilience of the New England grid.
 As a grid operator, developer, or enthusiast, understanding outage patterns is crucial for decision-making and optimizing grid performance.

 ## Project Overview